georkara/BaleUAVision/README.md

 - **Geo-location**: Yes, each image is geo-referenced
 - **Total Area Covered**: 938,715 square meters (m²) in total
 - **Additional Information**: The number of hay bales has been manually counted for each field from the orthophoto representations, providing a reliable reference for users aiming to develop or evaluate algorithms for automated hay bale counting
+- **Where can I find the BaleUAVision Dataset?**:  https://zenodo.org/records/15304715

 ## Dataset Details Table